Richard Parsons (businessman): Career

-In 1971, Parsons served an internship at the New York State Legislature, at which time he was invited to work as a lawyer for the staff of New York Governor Nelson Rockefeller.
+In 1971, Parsons completed an internship at the New York State Legislature, at which time he was invited to work as a lawyer for the staff of New York Governor Nelson Rockefeller.
 When Rockefeller was appointed Vice President of the United States, in 1974, Parsons followed him to Washington D.C., where he worked directly with President Gerald Ford.
-He also met a deputy attorney general, Harold R. Tyler, and one of his aides, a young Rudolph W. Giuliani, with whom he was to be closely associated – supporting him in his campaign for New York mayor and heading his transitional council.
+He also met a deputy attorney general, Harold R. Tyler, and one of his aides, a young Rudolph W. Giuliani, with whom he was to be closely associated—supporting Giuliani's New York mayoral campaign and heading his transitional council.

-In 1977, Parsons returned to New York and became a partner after only two years at the Patterson Belknap Webb & Tyler law firm; also working at the firm was Giuliani.
-During his 11 years at the firm Parsons took on Happy Rockefeller, the widow of Nelson (who had died in 1979) as a high-profile client.
+In 1977, Parsons returned to New York and became a partner after only two years at the law firm Patterson Belknap Webb & Tyler; also working at the firm was Giuliani.
+During his 11 years at the firm, Parsons took on Happy Rockefeller, the widow of Nelson (who had died in 1979), as a high-profile client.
 In 1988, he was recruited to serve as chief operating officer of the Dime Savings Bank of New York by CEO Harry W. Albright Jr., who was a former Rockefeller aide.
-Parsons later became chairman and CEO and oversaw a merger with Anchor Savings Bank, gaining a substantial sum when the Dime Bank was demutualized.
+Parsons later became chairman and CEO, and oversaw a merger with Anchor Savings Bank, gaining a substantial sum when the Dime Bank was demutualized.

-Three years later, in 1991, on the recommendation of Nelson's brother Laurance Rockefeller to the then CEO Steve Ross, Parsons was invited to join Time Warner's board; he subsequently became president of the company in 1995, recruited by chief executive Gerald Levin.
-He helped negotiate the company's merger with America Online in 2000, creating a $165-billion media conglomerate that is "usually described as the worst merger of all time."
+In 1991, on the recommendation of Nelson's brother Laurance Rockefeller to the then-CEO Steve Ross, Parsons was invited to join Time Warner's board.
+He subsequently became president of the company in 1995, recruited by chief executive Gerald Levin.
+Parsons helped negotiate the company's merger with America Online in 2000, creating a $165 billion media conglomerate that has been described as the "worst merger of all time."
 In December 2001, it was announced that Levin would retire and Parsons had been selected as his successor.
-The announcement surprised many media watchers who expected chief operating officer Robert Pittman to take the helm.
-In 2003, Parsons made the announcement of the name change from AOL Time Warner to simply Time Warner.
+The announcement surprised some media experts who expected chief operating officer Robert W. Pittman to take the helm.
+In 2003, Parsons made the announcement of the name change from "AOL Time Warner" to simply "Time Warner".
+He stepped down as CEO of Time Warner in December 2007.

-Parsons was chairman of Citigroup from February 23, 2009 until April 2012 when he was replaced by Michael O'Neill.
-He is chairman of the advisory board of Feigen Advisors, a CEO advisory firm run by Marc Feigen.
+Parsons was chairman of Citigroup from February 2009 until April 2012, when he was replaced by Michael E. O'Neill.
+He was chairman of the advisory board of Feigen Advisors, a CEO advisory firm run by Marc Feigen.

 In September 2018, Parsons became the Interim Chairman of the Board for CBS, replacing Les Moonves.
-In October 2018 Parsons stepped down from the position, citing difficulties brought about by his battle with Multiple myeloma.
-He was replaced by Strauss Zelnick.
+In October 2018, he stepped down from the position, citing difficulties brought about by his battle with multiple myeloma.
+Parsons was replaced by Strauss Zelnick.